memgraph/docs/docs/reference-guide/storage-modes.md

 ### Data formats

+Below is the format in which data is serialized to the disk.

 Vertex format for main disk storage:
 Key - `label1, label2, ... | vertex gid | commit_timestamp`
 Value - `property1, property2`

-Edge format for main disk storage:
+Edge format for the main disk storage:
 Key - `from vertex gid | to vertex gid | 0 | edge type | edge gid | commit_timestamp`
 Value - `property1, property2`
 `0` is a placeholder for edge direction in future.